rancher-sandbox/cos-toolkit-docs/content/en/docs/Getting started/recovery.md

 ### Upgrading the recovery partition

-The recovery partition can also be upgraded by running
+From either the active or passive system, the recovery partition can also be upgraded by running

 ```bash
 cos-upgrade --recovery
 ```

-from either the active or passive partition.

 It also supports to specify docker images directly: